 The Berliner Fernsehturm or TV tower is a television tower in central Berlin, Germany.
 It stands in the city center near Alexanderplatz.

-The tower was built between 1965 and 1969 by the Soviet Union as its contribution to the International Garden Exhibition in West Berlin.
+The tower was built between 1965 and 1969 by the Soviet Union as a contribution to the International Garden Exhibition in West Berlin.
 It remained largely under Soviet control until German reunification in 1990.

 The tower is nicknamed “der lange Lulatsch” (the “long lanky one”) by locals because of its distinctive shape.
 Unlike other TV towers, it features a glass-walled viewing platform above the height of observation decks.